 Moving north, along with shops like Jaded Jewels, Barbour, Peress Lingerie, and the family owned JJ Marco, you’ll find Eli Zabar’s E.A.T.
 Café and Gifts, Nectar Diner, the very high-end Lobel’s Butcher – and the “Home of the Best Black and White Cookie” – William Greenberg.
 (Do yourself a favor and get at least one.
 Those accolades are no hype.)

 Congratulations.
 You’re within sight of the terminus of the Madison Ave.
-BID, around work-out-apparel row – 85th St, where you’ll find Peleton, Lulu Lemon, Sweaty Betty, and Theory.
-Just in time for “elevated Italian” at Restaurante Morini on the corner of 86th.
+BID, at 85th St, just in time for “elevated Italian” at Restaurante Morini on the corner of 86th.

 Or, if you have time, make sure to walk a few blocks to the Metropolitan Museum of Art one avenue over on 5th and 82nd.
-For those who’d like to combine a bit of Harry Potter with their (window) shopping, sign up for the following two hour tour.
+For those who’d like to combine a bit of Fantasy and Magic with their (window) shopping, sign up for the following two hour tour.

-Fable & Lark Wizard, Goblins, tour of the Metropolitan Museum of Art at 82nd. and 5th
+Fable & Lark Tour of the Metropolitan Museum of Art at 82nd. and 5th

-For an intimate behind the scenes treat, book one of Fable & Lark’s Storied Adventures – programs that employ iconic stories (i.e., Harry Potter, Fantastic Beasts, Game of Thrones) as template to explore iconic NYC Museums.
+For an intimate behind the scenes treat, book one of Fable & Lark’s Storied Adventures – programs that employ iconic stories as template to explore iconic NYC Museums.
+In fact, the latest tour, “The Art of Stories”, looks at tales of the Metropolitan Museum of Art (82nd and 5th), with backstories of the works of art, and scavenger hunt-like engagements.

-With a great deal of knowledge and deep dive into Potter-speak, Evan Levy peppers her groups with questions.
-IPad in hand, she shows and tells participants how each relic and room is suggestive of J.K.
-Rowling’s books, and the movies based on them.
+With a great deal of knowledge and a robust imagination, Evan Levy peppers her groups with questions.
+IPad in hand, she shows and tells participants how each relic and room is suggestive of legends of yore, along with the books and pop culture icons that have popularized them.

 You meet in the Metropolitan Museum’s Great Hall (beneath the Pharaoh statue), a carbon copy of the Great Halls of Europe upon which the Hogwart’s Dining Hall was modeled.
 One Roman Statesman’s marble bust, with busted nose, looks eerily like Lord Voldemort.

 At various points in the tour, you’ll be tasked with brain-engaging challenges (which I won’t spoil alert here), scavenger hunts.
 Plus, you get goodies to take home.
-By the end of the 2-hour tour, you’ll have walked the complete quarter mile long Met Museum. $47.50pp.
-Wed/Thurs/Sun at 11am, Sat at 11am and 1:30.
+By the end of the 2-hour tour, you’ll have walked the complete quarter mile long Met Museum.
+Check website for tour times and rates, and to sign up.
 RSVP required.
 Private tours by request.

 STAY: Plaza Athnee on 64th